-Dear <</Name 1>>,
+Dear << Name 1>>:

-Hughes Socol Piers Resnick & Dym, Ltd. ("HSPRD") writes to inform you of a recent incident that may affect the security of some of your information related to HSPRD's representation of you.
-While we are unaware of any actual or attempted misuse of your personal information, we are providing you with an overview of the incident, our response, and steps you may take to better protect yourself, should you feel it necessary to do so.
+Florida Gulf Coast University Foundation, Inc. ("FGCU Foundation") writes to inform you of a recent incident involving one of its third-party vendors, Blackbaud, Inc. ("Blackbaud"), that may affect the privacy of some of your information.
+While we have no evidence of any actual or attempted misuse of any information as a result of this incident, this notice provides information about the Blackbaud incident, our response and efforts to obtain additional information from Blackbaud, and resources available to you to help protect your information from possible misuse, should you feel it necessary to do so.